 Valleyfair is where families come to play the Minnesota way!
 The Twin Cities’ family amusement park offers towering coasters, Planet Snoopy, and the area’s premier waterpark.

 Valleyfair is the Twin Cities' amusement park where families come to play the Minnesota way!
-Discover your next adventure with activities for the whole family from towering roller coasters to Planet Snoopy or experience how the world kicks up its heels at our brand-new event, Grand Carnivale!
+Discover your next adventure with activities for the whole family from towering roller coasters to Planet Snoopy.
+Valleyfair is owned and operated by Cedar Fair Entertainment Company, a publicly-traded company (NYSE: "FUN") headquartered in Sandusky, Ohio.

 Park History and Timeline